MisaelVillaverde/hypernova_test/README.md

 - React Router
 - Styled Components
-- Formulario con Formik y validación con yup.
+- Form with Formik and validation with yup.
 - Axios

 ## BackEnd